Overlord-Runt/Cross-Bow/README.md

 Anyways we may or may not shoot Paolo with this

+## HOW DOES THIS WORK?
+This thing is a crossbow that is automated(mostly) with 2 buttons.
+It uses one button to retract the peg and lock it, the other to shoot.

+The retraction retracts the peg, uses the servo to lock it in place and then unwinds the roll to let the line slack fully. this makes it so the line doesnt add any resistance when you fire the crossbow

+The second button just orders the servo to release the peg so the rubber bands can pull it and shoot the ammunition

+You will however need to load it yourself. that is the one manual part.

 ## CAD
 We went through a lot of redesigns for the gun and 1 redeign for the crossbow.
 Im only gonna show the crossbow sides because the gun isnt relevant.